Simulating The Urban Canopy's Impact on Wind-Driven Natural Ventilation: Description of computational model and quantities of interest

+The overall dimensions of each house are 3 $L_R$ by 2 $L_R$, with $L_R = 4 \text{ m}$ being the width of interior rooms.
+The house has a hip roof with a minimum height equal to the interior room height $H_R = 3\text{ m}$ and a maximum height $H_H = 2H_{R}$.
+The roof features a single ridge extending 2 $L_{R}$ over the house center in the aligned direction.
 Within each quadrant of 35 houses, six have simulated interiors.
 While one of the six houses includes skylights, this study focuses on the five houses without skylights, all with identical interiors.

+Figure~\ref{fig:Floor Plan} shows the floor plan.
 The interiors include four separate sections that do not exchange airflow.
-The window placement gives each section a unique ventilation type, shown in Figure~\ref{fig:Floor Plan}.
 Three of the sections are individual rooms, while the fourth is two connected rooms.
+Most rooms are square; the cross-ventilated room is the exception, being $L_{R}$ wide and 2 $L_{R}$ long.

+The window placement gives each section a unique ventilation type, as indicated in Figure~\ref{fig:Floor Plan}.
+All windows are $H_{R}/4$ by $H_{R}/4$.
+The two rooms in the dual-ventilated room are connected by an open door frame $H_{R}/4$ wide by 3 $H_{R}/4$ tall.
 The arrows in Figure~\ref{fig:Floor Plan} trace possible flow paths for each ventilation type.
 The straight path between two windows will be referred to as the ventilation axes in the remainder of this paper.

-All rooms are $H_{R}=3 m$ tall.
-Most rooms are square and $L_{R}$=4 m across.
-The cross-ventilated room is the exception, being $L_{R}$ wide and 2 $L_{R}$ long.
-The floor plan of each house, shown in Figure~\ref{fig:Floor Plan}, is 3 $L_R$ by 2 $L_R$.
-The roof of each house is $H_{R}$ high, making the total house height $H = 2H_{R}$.
-The roof features a single ridge extending 2 $L_{R}$ over the house center in the aligned direction.
-All windows are $H_{R}/4$ by $H_{R}/4$.
-The two rooms in the dual-ventilated room are connected by an open door frame $H_{R}/4$ wide by 3 $H_{R}/4$ tall.